NwobiaDavid/NwobiaDavid/README.md

 Web Developer
 -------------

-I'm a full-stack developer that just came out from tutorial hell and is currently trying to howl his skills through building projects
+I'm a full-stack developer that just came out from tutorial hell and is currently trying to hoan his skills through building projects

 * 🌍  I'm based in Nigeria
-* ✉️  You can contact me at [dnwobia@gmail.com](mailto:dnwobia@gmail.com)
 * 🤝  I'm open to collaborating on web-based apps

 ### Skills